nsum/ms3-hotel-task-manager/README.md

     - Didn't find a way to fix it, but I added try/except where try tries to format input as date, and if it fails user is redirected back to task create/edit and flash message is displayed warning that date format was wrong.
-- Had to refactor tasks list half-way through the project after adding slideToggle click event to ul.
+- Had to refactor tasks list half-way through the project after adding 'slideToggle' click event to ul.
     Idea was for tasks to be hidden until "show tasks" button was clicked.
 It would then show collapsable li of tasks, but it didn't work until I reorganized divs and li's a lot to make it work.
 - Half-way through the project I noticed created_by & created_on labels changed to editors information after editing tasks.
-Fixed by using $set syntax, which enabled to update just given values.
+Fixed by using '$set' syntax, which enabled to update just given values.
     All other non-provided values on editing (like created_by, created_on) stay the same.
 - Had a bug with modals just after implementing them to pop to confirm deletion of a task.
     Modals would open only for first task which I fixed by moving modal structure outside of collapsible body.